brianglass/anastasis/files/sun8m.md

 Another, of the Mother of God.
 Irmos.

-\[Rising at dawn, O Lord, we cry out to you, Â‘Save us!
-For you are our God, we know no other but youÂ’.\]
+\[Rising at dawn, O Lord, we cry out to you, ‘Save us!
+For you are our God, we know no other but you’.\]

 ****